nickyzero/websocket_sample/README.md

 * http://webosose.org/develop/sdk-tools/cli/overview/

 # Modifying application
-You have to modify websocket server's URI on websocket.js before packaging your application.
+You have to modify websocket server's URL on websocket.js before packaging your application.

 # Packaging application
 You can make a package this application using CLI command